Best Mapping Features for Hunting in the Pacific Northwest

 E-scouting — using digital maps and satellite imagery to identify promising terrain before you set foot in the field — has fundamentally changed how hunters prepare for a season.
 For elk hunters especially, understanding terrain structure is the difference between wandering ridgelines hoping to bump into something and hunting with a plan built around how animals actually use the landscape.

 Saddles.
 Where a ridgeline dips between two higher points, creating a low-effort travel corridor.
 Elk use saddles to move between drainages.
-On a topo map, a saddle appears as contour lines pinching together from opposite sides of a ridge.
-These are high-priority waypoints for setting up during the rut when bulls are covering ground.
+On a topo map, contour lines pinch together from opposite sides of a ridge.
+High-priority waypoints during the rut.

 Benches.
-Flat or gently sloped shelves on an otherwise steep hillside.
-Benches provide feeding and bedding areas on terrain that is otherwise too steep for animals to use comfortably.
-On topo maps, look for wider spacing between contour lines on an otherwise tightly contoured slope.
+Flat shelves on an otherwise steep hillside.
+Benches provide feeding and bedding areas on terrain too steep for comfortable use.
+On topo maps, look for wider contour spacing on an otherwise tightly contoured slope.

 Water sources.
-Springs, seeps, small creeks, and stock ponds — particularly in dryer eastern Oregon and Washington units where water is scarce.
-Satellite imagery helps confirm whether a mapped water source actually holds water during hunting season.
+Springs, seeps, small creeks, and stock ponds — particularly in dryer eastern Pacific Northwest units.
+Satellite imagery confirms whether a mapped water source actually holds water during hunting season.

 Timber transitions.
-The edges where dense timber meets openings, clearcuts, or meadows.
-These transition zones concentrate feeding activity, especially during morning and evening.
-Satellite imagery is critical here — topo maps do not show vegetation density.
+Edges where dense timber meets openings, clearcuts, or meadows.
+These zones concentrate feeding activity during morning and evening.
+Satellite imagery is critical — topo maps do not show vegetation density.

-Finding Public Land and Access Points in Oregon and Washington
+Finding Public Land and Access Points in the Pacific Northwest

 The Pacific Northwest is rich with public land, but finding huntable public land — with legal access, reasonable terrain, and game populations — requires more than zooming in on the green shading in your mapping app.